-So, last week, Mr. Texanerin moved to another city for two months for work.
-I thought I’d be really sad, but instead, it’s been fantastic. :) In the first week of his absence, I got to meet two food bloggers.
+I’m just sad that I don’t have anyone to share it with.
+Last week, Mr. Texanerin moved to another city for two months for work.
+But in the first week of his absence, I got to meet two food bloggers!
 First, there was Natasha from Butter Baking, who was in Berlin for a few days and we got together to bake.
 We baked these, this Biscoff pie, and these Biscoff stuffed white chocolate cookies, which are the best white chocolate cookies I’ve ever had.
 Nutritionally a disaster, but that’s okay.

 Natasha brought her lovely friend Marcin along with her.
 The two of them made the best baking partners ever, and I’ve had quite a few (but I want more – you food bloggers out there gotta come to Germany!)
 In the first 10 minutes, I had fed them with three types of spread, without any bread, and only spread.
 I felt like a total dork once I realized it.
 Homemade peanut butter, apricot jam, and Biscoff.
 Natasha was really into the Biscoff, but Marcin said he preferred the apricot jam, which Natasha had described as tasting like straight up apricots.
 I don’t know if she meant that in a complimentary way, but I took it as a positive thing.
 I want to consume my sugar through cookies and brownies, not smashed up cooked fruit.
 Anyway, the point is that someone other than me prefers this over Biscoff.
 Woohoo!

 I still can’t understand why people need so much sugar in their jam.
 Maybe I have exceptionally sweet apricots, but I don’t think that’s it.
 Or maybe my tastebuds have changed.
 I don’t know.
 This uses a pound and a half of apricots and 3 tablespoons of honey and it was plenty sweet for me.
 I hope you all will enjoy it!